Greg Casar: Police reform

 When the Austin police union contract was set to expire in early 2017, criminal justice activists called for reform, citing examples in the contract that made police oversight difficult.
 Casar, Jimmy Flannigan, and other Council members indicated their intent to reject the contract and send the union back to the bargaining table unless it was reformed.
 After the contract was rejected, the police union requested bonus pay without a contract in place, but that was opposed by a divided council.
 After nearly ten months of negotiations, a new contract was approved, along with the creation of an independent office of police oversight.
 The new contract made it easier to file complaints, provided more transparency around complaints of police misconduct, strengthened police disciplinary procedures, and increased accountability.

 In 2020, following the murder of George Floyd, Black Lives Matter protests reached Austin.
 During the protests, Austin police were involved in use of force incidents where civilians were injured.
 Casar called for more oversight.
 Working with community leaders, he crafted a three-tiered plan to reduce the police department budget.
 Austin became one of the only cities in the nation to successfully begin reallocating significant funding from its police department to other city programs.

 The council voted unanimously to eliminate upcoming cadet classes in the police academy, diverting $20 million to programs that address homelessness, mental health, and family violence prevention.
 During the year after the budget vote, another $80 million will be reallocated from the department by placing some functions, such as forensics and 911 dispatch, within other parts of the city's government.
 The council also flagged another $50 million for "community-led" review.

+Economic policy

+In July 2025, Casar introduced legislation to outlaw surveillance pricing.
+In March 2026, Casar and senator Chris Murphy introduced a bill to ban prediction market bets on military operations and government actions.
+Casar and senator Bernie Sanders introduced a bill to end prohibitions on public ownership of professional sports teams and requires team owners aiming to relocate a team to give the local community one year to purchase a team.